stcz/initramfs-tools-network-hook/README.md

 # initramfs-tools-network-hook

+**Because I'm not using this hook by myself I'm not able to maintain this repository anymore.
+Please fork this repository and continue working on it.**
+If there are new maintainers notify me and I can add a link and archive this repository.

 With this initramfs scripts it is possible to add a bond or vlan device to your initramfs, for example to unlock your encrypted disks via SSH (Dropbear) over a vlan or bond interface.

 You can add this hooks to your initramfs-tools to get support for bond interfaces or vlan interfaces during boot.
 You can configure the hooks in your /etc/initramfs-tools/initramfs.conf.
 Tested successful under debian 10.
 It should also work on other debian based Distros like ubuntu.